 > python setup.py test

-Running the more advanced unit tests it requires atomic data that can be downloaded (atom_data).
+Running the more advanced unit tests requires Tardis Reference data that can be downloaded (tardis_refdata).

 Running the integration tests¶

 These tests require reference files against which the results of the various tardis runs are tested.
 So you first need to either download the current reference files (here) or generate new ones.

 Both of of these require a configuration file for the integration tests:

 atom_data_path: "~/projects/tardis/integration/" # This section holds information about mechanism of saving the HTML # report of the tests. # "save_mode" is mandatory: It can be either "local" or "remote". report: save_mode: "local" # This section contains credentials for dokuwiki instance. # It is mandatory if "save_mode" is "remote", else can be removed. dokuwiki: url: "http://opensupernova.org/~karandesai96/integration/" username: "private" password: "private" # If "save_mode" is "local", a sub directory will be made in this # directory according to commit hash (shortened), and it will contain # the complete report content. reportpath: "~/projects/tardis/integration" # Path to directory containing reference HDF files. reference: "~/projects/tardis/integration/" # Path to directory where reference HDF files will be generated and # saved during the test run.
 Use "--generate-reference" flag in command # line args for the purpose, for other cases this will be simply ignored. generate_reference: "~/projects/tardis/integration/" # Speeds up test execution by reducing amount of packets per iteration, # useful for debugging problems in testing infrastructure itself. # Use "--less-packets" in command line args, for other cases this will be # simply ignored.
 This section is not mandatory. less_packets: no_of_packets: 400 last_no_of_packets: 1000

 Inside the atomic data directory there needs to be atomic data for each of